Skip to Content

 Sidewalk chalk is a popular drawing medium when it comes to festivals and events.
 It’s typically made from gypsum, which can be found in the soil and water.

-It’s a soft, powdery material that is made into sticks and used to draw on sidewalks.
+It’s a soft, powdery material made into sticks and used to draw on sidewalks.
 Sidewalk chalk can be found in many colors and shades, depending on preference.
 It typically doesn’t last very long against the elements, especially water.

 See Related: Best Products to Help Climate Change